 One thing I love about Battersea is the incredible park!

-Bridge Bread lead and Deacon
+Bridge Bread lead, Women's and family worker and Deacon

 I'm married to Jason and we have four children.
 I am a Deacon at the Bridge, helping oversee our food outreach and poverty relief fund.
 I also run our women's groups and love studying the Bible with others.